LAL-project/treebank-parser/README.md

 	                        Name of the output .heads file.
 	  --verbose VERBOSE     Output logging messages showing the progress of the script.
 The higher the debugging level the more messages will be displayed.
 Default level: 0 -- display only 'error' and 'critical' messages.
 Debugging levels: * 1 -- messages from 0 plus 'warning' messages; * 2 -- messages from 1 plus 'info' messages; * 3 -- messages from 2 plus 'debug' messages;
 	  --laldebug            Use the debug compilation of LAL ('import laldebug as lal').
 The script will run more slowly, but errors will be more likely to be caught.
 Default: 'import lal'.
+	  --quiet               Disable non-logging messages.

 #### CoNLL-U parameter documentation